Internally Displaced People: The World’s Most Pressing Humanitarian Crisis?

 Dr David James Cantor, Director, Refugee Law Initiative

-Dr Lucy Hovil, Senior Researcher, International Refugee Rights Initiative
+Dr Lucy Hovil, Senior Research Associate, International Refugee Rights Initiative

 Mona Sadek, Deputy Head of Mission, United Kingdom and Ireland, ICRC

 Over the last decade, lengthy periods of armed conflict and violence across a number of African, Asian and Middle Eastern countries have driven the numbers of internally displaced people (IDPs) - people forced to flee their homes without leaving their home country - to unprecedented levels.
 However, even as their numbers continue to grow, there has been an absence of concrete, effective and lasting solutions for the millions of IDPs across the world.